mwalsh19/SmartLandingPages-SysTrans/README.md

 ## Instructions

 - You will need to run the swiftlp.sql file in database-usage folder in phpMyAdmin
-- Move files from git into your MAMP/htdocs folder to run this application
+- Files need to run in your MAMP/htdocs folder to run this application